moryyiim/coin-tracker-v2/README.md

 # Crypto Tracker

-This app was created using HTML, CSS, React, and Coin-Gecko API.
+This app was created using HTML, CSS, React, and fetches data from the Coin-Gecko API.

 # Live
 https://coin-tracker-v2.netlify.app/